PNNL-Comp-Mass-Spec/MyEMSL-Reader/MyEMSLDownloader/README.md

 ## Command Line Arguments

-To download files for a given dataset, enter the dataset name, plus optionally the SubFolder name The names can be entered separated by spaces, or using `/Dataset` plus optionally `/SubDir`
+To download files for a given dataset, enter the dataset name, plus optionally the subdirectory name The names can be entered separated by spaces, or using `/Dataset` plus optionally `/SubDir`

-Use `/Files` to filter for specific files, for example `/Files:*.txt` Files will be downloaded to the folder with the .exe; override using `/O`
+Use `/Files` to filter for specific files, for example `/Files:*.txt` Files will be downloaded to the directory with the .exe; override using `/O`

 Use `/FileSplit` to indicate that `/Files` contains a list of filenames and/or file specs, separated by semicolons For example, use `/Files:analysis.baf;ser /FileSplit`

-Use `/D` to create a folder with the dataset name, then store the files within that folder
+Use `/D` to create a directory with the dataset name, then store the files within that directory

 Use `/DataPkg` to retrieve files from a specific data package